diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

 - Routers know where to send your packages on the internet.
 - Switch takes a package and send it to the correct server / client on your network.
 - Scaling is limited in traditional architectures.
-- Clound computing is the on demand delivery of compute power, database storage, applications and other IT resources.
+- Cloud computing is the on demand delivery of compute power, database storage, applications and other IT resources.
 - Pay as you go pricing.
 - You can access as many resources as you need, almost instantly.
     - **Private cloud:** cloud services used by a single organization, not exposed to the public.